Skip to content

 • Find out whether there is an inner courtyard, yard, or balcony where biodiversity could be supported.
 Prefer native plants and perennials.

-• Check with your landlord whether the yard could be turned into a nature oasis and whether birdhouses could be installed in nearby trees.
+• Check with your landlord whether the yard could be turned into a natural oasis and whether birdhouses could be installed in nearby trees.

 • Offer to organize or participate in activities such as birdhouse-building, maintaining planter boxes, or constructing insect hotels.